FanzOfLenaZavaroni/fanzoflenazavaroni.github.io/my-collections/_posts/television/1985/1985-03-17-a-royal-night-of-one-hundred-stars.md

 ---
 layout: post
+before: "Recorded On "
+after: " For Broadcast By London Weekend Television On The 31 March 1985"
 title: A Royal Night of One Hundred Stars
 maintitle: A Royal Night of One Hundred Stars
 subtitle: National Theatre (Olivier Theatre), London